East of England Highlights

 A £1.8 million pilot scheme to help support listed places of worship has provided grants towards repairs at 54 historic buildings in its first year.

 88 historic sites in the East of England were listed in 2019.
-Here we highlight a selection of the sites which have gained protection this year.
+Here we highlight a selection of the sites which have gained protection.

 War memorials in the East of England which tell moving tales of remembrance.